pledge4future/co2calculator/docs/documentation_co2calculator.md

 - Heating: [GOV.UK (2023).
 Greenhouse gas reporting: conversion factors 2023](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2023)

 The specific emission factors for different activities are collected in [this emission factor table](https://github.com/pledge4future/co2calculator/blob/dev/data/emission_factors.csv).

+Several data sources for emission factors are available with differences in their level of detail (e.g. occupancy rates of vehicles, car sizes...), geographic resolution (e.g. national, sub-national...) and up-to-dateness with resulting implications for their within- and across-country comparability.
+With the selected sources, we aim at providing reliable and user-friendly emission calculations that are comparable across countries, most recent and that come along with acceptable user efforts.
+When comparisons within countries or more detailed heating emission calculations are required, we suggest to rely on national sources and to provide custom emission factors as district heating can vary significantly across district heating networks within a country.
+Similarly, while emission factors for most public and private transport are globally comparable, those for electrically powered trams or trains vary significantly across countries.
+For possible more detailed emission factors, see [Geographical coverage](#heading-target)).

 (heading-target)=
 ### Compliance with the GHG Protocols